akshayecs/NodeJS_CRUD_PostgreSQL/README.md

 ]
 }

-updateCustomer:put

-http://localhost:3000/customer/56a2ba0a-1882-4973-9df2-b93c94242486
+updateCustomer:PUT
+(Note:pass the customer_id as the parameter in the url) http://localhost:3000/customer/56a2ba0a-1882-4973-9df2-b93c94242486

 payload:
 {
     "first_name":"newOne",
     "last_name":"surti",
-    "city":"Dabng",
+    "city":"Dang",
     "company":"xyz"
 }

-Now With the authorization:

-delete the Customer:PUT
+delete the Customer:DELETE

 http://localhost:3000/customer/56a2ba0a-1882-4973-9df2-b93c94242486

 using the authorization middleware